ajay-ramasubramanian/AlphaTrader-Stock-Data-Engineering-and-Predictive-Modeling/README.md

 - Under **Which API/SDKs are you planning to use**, choose **Web API**.
 The terms of service must be accepted, and then the Save button should be clicked.

-### Step 2: **Clone the repository** 🚀
+### Step 2: **Clone the repository** 🤗

 - The project's clone URL should be copied, and navigation to the local directory where the repository will be cloned is required using Git Bash or CMD.
-The repository can then be cloned by executing: git clone <paste the url>.
-It is recommended to create a virtual environment for this project to avoid package conflicts.
-Once cloned, the required dependencies must be installed using: pip install -r requirements.txt.
+- The repository can then be cloned by executing: `git clone <paste the url>`.
+- It is recommended to create a virtual environment for this project to avoid package conflicts.
+- Once cloned, the required dependencies must be installed using: `pip install -r requirements.txt`.
-Next, a .env file needs to be created in the root of the project directory.
-Two keys for Apache Airflow must be generated: AIRFLOW_SECRET_KEY and AIRFLOW_FERNET_KEY.
+- Next, a `.env` file needs to be created in the root of the project directory.
+- Two keys for Apache Airflow must be generated: `AIRFLOW_SECRET_KEY` and `AIRFLOW_FERNET_KEY`.
 This can be done by typing the following commands in the terminal:
+-
   This is for Airflow webserver secret key
   - `python3 -c 'import secrets; print(secrets.token_hex(16))'`